-The countryside and communities team provides advice and information on the protection and enhancement of the district's natural environment.
+The Council provides advice and information on the protection and enhancement of the District's natural environment.

-The biodiversity officer is responsible for the production and delivery of the corporate biodiversity action plan (BAP).
+The biodiversity officer is responsible for the production and delivery of the Cherwell biodiversity action plan (BAP).
 The ecology officer assesses planning applications that impact upon important sites, habitats and species.

 Our biodiversity service

-The corporate BAP, which is updated and reviewed annually, sets out how we will fulfil our duty under the Natural Environment and Rural Communities (NERC) Act 2006 and meet other biodiversity legislation and policy requirements.
+The Cherwell BAP, which is updated and reviewed every two years, sets out how the Council will fulfil its duty under the Natural Environment and Rural Communities (NERC) Act 2006 and meet other biodiversity legislation and policy requirements.

-The 2005-2010 Cherwell biodiversity action plan provided a working document that helped to focus attention and resources on those habitats and species that are particularly important in the district.
-Although many of the objectives and actions are no longer relevant, the document provides useful background information about sites, habitats and species.
+The 2005-2010 BAP provided a comprehensive working document that helped to focus attention and resources on those habitats and species that are particularly important in the district.
+Although many of the objectives and actions are out of date, the document provides useful background information about sites, habitats and species.

-Both BAPs are available to download (see right).
+Both BAPs are available to download from this page.

 Oxfordshire BAP and conservation target areas

-Conservation target areas (CTAs) have been established for a total of 36 large areas across the county.
-These areas cover 17% of the entire county, 95% of all the sites of special scientific interest (SSSI) in the county, 75% of the local wildlife sites, and 85% of all the mapped UK BAP habitat for the county.
+Conservation target areas (CTAs) have been established for a total of 36 large areas across the county and are the most important areas for wildlife where targeted conservation work will have the greatest benefit.
+These areas cover 17% of the entire county and include 95% of all the sites of special scientific interest (SSSI), 75% of all the local wildlife sites and 85% of all the mapped UK BAP habitat.

-For further information about SSSIs, visit the Natural England website under useful links and go to designated sites.
+For further information about SSSIs, visit the Natural England website under useful links and go to land management and then protected sites.

 For further information about local wildlife sites and the 'living list' of sites in the Cherwell district, visit the TVERC website under useful links and go to local wildlife sites.